Flag Signals:

 • D

-Keep clear of me; I am maneuvering with difficulty
+Keep clear of me; I am manoeuvring with difficulty

 • E